Affordable Housing FAQ's

 - People who cannot afford local housing costs are forced to commute from outlying communities which (1) exacerbates traffic congestion and air quality problem due to long commutes; (2) decreases dollars spent in Fort Collins on goods, services and entertainment; and (3) increases absences and decreases work productivity.
 Fort Collins cannot grow as a regional retail center without a local workforce.

-As reported in our Priority Affordable Housing Needs and Strategies report, 3,500 owners (14% of all owners) have incomes less than 80% of the median and pay over 30% of income for housing costs.
-6,300% (39% of all renters) have incomes less than 50% of the median and pay over 30% of income for housing costs.
+As reported in our Social Sustainability Gaps Analysis report, in 2012, more than one-quarter – 28 percent or 8,425 of all homeowners – were cost burdened.
+In 2012, 59 percent of all renters or 16,030 individuals were cost burdened.
 All families need affordable housing for a stable household environment.
 Stable households provide stable children in schools and families in neighborhoods, a stable quality of life and stable demand for goods and services which drives the economy.

 - Your family, friends and neighbors may be low income residents.